alex197925/alex197925/README.md

 ## I am Junior Front End Developer
 ![Junior Front End Developer](https://github.com/alex197925/alex197925/blob/main/OVh2Uuu.webp)

-I am Ukrainian guy living in Belgium, studing in BeCode school, Junior Front-End Web Developer.I really like learn languages and frameworks like React.js, JavaScript,HTML,CSS,SCSS....
+I'm a Ukrainian, living in Belgium.
+Currently studying junior fullstack web development at the BeCode academy in Antwerp.
+I really like learning different coding languages and frameworks like React, JavaScript, HTML, CSS, SCSS,...
+As you can see I am really interested in frontend development but also willing to learn more about backend development.

 ## Skils and Experience